 Portugal Participatory Budget

-Bright Pixel was commissioned to re-make the Portuguese Participatory Budget web app for 2018 and the next years.
+Bright Pixel was commissioned to redesign the Portuguese Participatory Budget web app for 2018 and subsequent years.

-My role was Lead Designer, overview the specifications with the client , and coordenate the work with the developers.
-We manage to do this project with a small team.
+As Lead Designer, my role was to oversee the specifications with the client and coordinate the work with developers.
+We completed this project with a small team.

 Typography